Remember the Milk CLI

 To display a weekly planner, use:

-rtm planner <start> <filter>
+rtm planner [start] [filter]

+is a filter string following RTM's advanced search rules.
 Tasks without any due date or were due before the first day of the planner will be shown below the planner.
-As of right now, tags and note indicators are not displayed.

 The width of the planner will fit the width of your console window, clipping the names of tasks that are too long to fit in the space provided for a specific day.

-Modifying tasks
+Modifying Tasks

 Single tasks can be modified by specifying its task index number after the command.
 When no task index is given, the user will be able to enter multiple tasks and arguments at a prompt.
 For example, to mark task #15 as complete, the command is: